FihCapua/FihCapua/README.md

 </h4>

 <p align="left">
-    I'm graduated in advertising and marketing, already worked as a designer, today I play into the world of programming, more specifically in front-end.
+    I'm graduated in advertising and marketing, already worked as a designer, and today I play into the world of programming, more specifically in front-end.
 </p><br>

 <h4 align="left">